 next stop was some celebratory wine – a nice argentinian red & bubbly-crisp italian prosecco always fits the bill.

-the final step is making the cheese gift basket look as pretty as it is tasty. i am obsessed with this milk crate from target. it’s beautifully rustic yet stylish with its shiny copper handles & the quality is excellent. it truly makes the perfect gift basket vessel: everyone oohs & ahhs when they see it, & it is the kind of gift that keeps on giving since it can be used as a super cute organizational storage bin in your recipient’s home.
+the final step is making the cheese gift basket look as pretty as it is tasty. i am obsessed with finding a fun wire milk crate.
+The one pictured is beautifully rustic yet stylish with its shiny copper handles & the quality is excellent. it truly makes the perfect gift basket vessel: everyone oohs & ahhs when they see it, & it is the kind of gift that keeps on giving since it can be used as a super cute organizational storage bin in your recipient’s home.

 first, fill the base of the crate (or other basket of choice) with some tissue paper or craft paper.

 once there is a good base to work off of, it is easiest to work by filling the basket from the front to the back. you’ll want to take into consideration the different heights of the items you’re putting in your gift basket (taller items should be in the back so as not to overshadow the smaller goodies), & keep the items that you really want to showcase in the middle of the basket.

 for my basket this meant placing the bottles of wine in each of the back corners & nestling the variety of cheeses in front of them so that the labels could be read clearly. the pita crackers got taken out of the clunky box they came in & transferred into a cellophane gift bag. last was the piece de resistance, katie’s gorgeous crate & barrel cheese knives, which i stood up in the center of the basket.

 voila, a beauty of a cheese gift basket with just a trip to the grocery store & a couple of assembly hacks for beautiful presentation.